shehababdelsalam1/shehababdelsalam1/README.md

 ##  Who Am I

-I'm an **ECE student** and an aspiring **Network Engineer**, focused on building a solid foundation in enterprise routing & switching, network security, and automation.
+**Electronics and Communications Engineering** student at **Qena University**, focused on **Enterprise and Service Provider Networking**.
+Passionate about understanding how enterprise and service provider networks are designed, deployed, operated, and secured.

 I like understanding how networks actually work under the hood — from Packet Tracer topologies to full virtual labs in GNS3 and EVE-NG — before layering automation on top with Python.

 Alongside networking, I lead technical teams and manage communications for several student engineering activities — I enjoy the technical side as much as the coordination side.